ryandeist/GA-Lecture/unit-3/LEC14-react-jwt-auth-template/lecture_notes/05-using-localStorage-to-persist-sessions.md

 JSON.parse(atob(data.token.split('.')[1])).payload;
 ```

-THis allows us to get the user data we attached to the `payload` object on the back-end when it created the token.
+This allows us to get the user data we attached to the `payload` object on the back-end when it created the token.
 React will use data as the initial state for our user.

     > In a more complex app with more extensive interactions with tokens, we would want to house all the code that works with tokens in a single file to be better organized and reused more easily.